paneq/inbox/README.md

 ### Manual

 Navigate to `/inbox/<email>/emails` ex.: `/inbox/robert.pankowecki@gmail.com/emails`
-to see a list of emails that would be delivered to the user.
+to see a list of emails that would have been delivered to the user.

 Click subject of the email to see its content